Digital marketing for small business: a practical guide

 How to do digital marketing for free

 SEO (Search Engine Optimization) helps your business appear in search results when potential customers look for products or services like yours.
-It works by making your website and business information easily discoverable by search engines.
+It makes your website and business information easily discoverable by search engines, driving free traffic without ongoing ad costs.

 I don’t spend money on advertising.
 I create content aimed at helping my target customer and share it on Instagram or via podcasts.
 It attracts enough new clients to keep me busy.